• Home

 Cliquez sur les étoiles pour voter

-Baba Ganoush or baba ghanouj, also known as moutabal, is a creamy, smoked eggplant dip typical of Lebanese cuisine.
-Prepared with grilled eggplant, tahini, garlic and lemon, it can be enjoyed as a dip, spread or side dish.
+Baba Ganoush, also spelled baba ghanouj and known as moutabal, is a creamy, smoky eggplant dip typical of Lebanese cuisine.
+Made with grilled eggplant, tahini, garlic, and lemon, it can be enjoyed as a dip, a spread, or a side dish.

 SERVING:6